Notting Hill Carnival London with Kids: The Family Day (Sunday) Survival Guide

 Do not stay past 5 PM Sunday.

 Do not park a car in West London on Carnival weekend.
-Streets are closed and the few cars allowed get parked in.
+Streets close and the few cars allowed in get parked in.

-Do not bring valuable jewelry, large bags, or anything you cannot afford to lose.
+Do not bring valuable jewellery, large bags, or anything you can't afford to lose.
+Pickpockets work the dense crowds, just like at the Trevi.

 Do not skip the food.
 The jerk chicken is the point.